 - Goal #5: Get media views/webinar signups.
 Do you just want people to play your videos and sign up for your webinars?
-Your developer will create a page template that accommodates a video or signup form in the middle of a full-width page.
+Your developer will create a page or web template that accommodates a video or signup form in the middle of a full-width page.

 If your developer doesn’t know your goal is to get media views and webinar signups, you’ll probably need to pay extra to have them create a new page template.

 When your developer knows your end goal, they can plan your entire site’s design with that goal in mind.
 If they don’t fully understand your end goals and priorities, you might end up with a website/web design that looks good, but doesn’t support your end goal(s) and priorities.

 Communicating your goals to your developer from the beginning will save you time, frustration, and money.
 You’ll avoid having your project delayed and you won’t have to pay extra to have the work redone.